 As a composer he works primarily with poets, filmmakers, and animators, and his music has been broadcast on BBC Radio 3, Channel 4, TCM and at major film festivals throughout the world, including Cannes, London, and Edinburgh.
 His opera The Electrictionary premiered at Kings Place in August 2015 as part of the Tête à Tête festival.

-His collaboration with the Northumbria-based poet Katrina Porteous debuted at Dartington International Summer School & Festival in 2018, and also works regularly with the London-based poet Mick Delap.
+His collaboration with the Northumbria-based poet Katrina Porteous debuted at Dartington International Summer School & Festival in 2018, and he also works regularly with the London-based poet Mick Delap.
 Alexis composed music and songs for Peter Billingham’s play The Drowned and the Saved in 2018.

 He has performed widely as a viola player with early music ensembles, is active on the folk scene as a ceilidh caller and fiddler, and is a member of the London-based old-time band The Croshaw Family.
 He has coached folk music performance alongside Martin Carthy and Eliza Carthy, the Askew Sisters, and Harbottle & Jonas at Dartington International Summer School, where he previously held study bursaries.